Web Content Display (Global)

-At the end of the writing time specified on the front cover of the examination, read aloud the relevant instructions from your copy of ‘Instructions to be read to students’.
+At the end of the writing time specified on the front cover of the examination, read aloud the relevant instructions from the day-by-day instructions to invigilators.

 Students should place any extra books used, and any multiple-choice answer sheets, inside the back cover of the question booklet or script book to which they have attached their SACE registration number label.

 Where a student does not attempt a section(s) or question(s) that requires a separate question booklet(s) or script book(s), they must write ‘BLANK’ on the cover of the question booklet or script book before handing it in.

-For students who arrived late and have been given approval to continue writing beyond the scheduled finish time of the examination, indicate the progress they have made at the scheduled finish time by highlighting what has been completed by that time.
+For students who arrived late and were given approval to continue writing beyond the scheduled finish time of the examination, indicate the progress that they have made at the scheduled finish time by highlighting what has been completed by that time.
 Sign each highlighted section.